ethtri/SnapCase_App/docs/Responsive_Blueprint.md

 ### Accessibility and Messaging
 - Focus order: Back -> Title -> Search -> Segmented control (tabs) -> Detect -> Grid (row traversal) -> FAB CTA.
 Segmented control uses `role="tablist"` and `role="tab"` with `aria-selected`; grid uses `role="grid"` and `role="gridcell"`.
 - All states maintain AA contrast (Snap Violet on white, violet outline on white, disabled state `var(--snap-gray-800)` at 60 percent).
 Live regions announce Detect outcomes via `aria-live="polite"`.

+### Device picker + handoff options (Sprint04-Task06)
+- **Option A (shipped Dec 15, 2025):** Screen 1 is a dedicated picker page with full-width grid + floating/sticky CTA.
+Continue loads the editor-only Screen 2 with the compact summary chip ("Your device: iPhone 15 Pro · Change device") above the iframe.
+Mirrors the mockups and avoids the cramped combined view.
+- **Option B (single-screen fallback):** Keep picker + editor on /design, but auto-collapse the picker into a pill/accordion once a device is chosen.
+"Edit device" reopens the grid inline without shrinking the Printful column.
+ActionBar/FAB + CTA states stay visible during collapse.
+Use only if a separate picker screen becomes impossible.
+- **Copy deck:** Picker helper "Choose your phone and case."
+Summary chip "Your device: iPhone 15 Pro · Change device."
+CTA states "Select a device" + "Continue to design" + "Waiting on your upload" + "Continue to checkout."
+Avoid jargon like "variant lock" or "rail."
+- **Save/resume gap:** Navigating back from checkout currently drops the design; persist device + template and rehydrate on return so the editor/CTA stay in sync.

 ## Screen 2 - Design Your Case and Guardrails